-Pre-loaded PEMPro Curve
+Pre-loaded PEMProTM Curve

-Your mount was tested at our production facility with a special version of PEMPro Periodic Error Management Software.
+Your mount was tested at our production facility with a special version of PEMPro[TM] Periodic Error Management Software.
 After ensuring that the mount's uncorrected periodic error is within our specifications of 5 arc-seconds peak-to-peak, we generate a unique optimized PE curve for your specific mount, and then save the corresponding PE correction curve to the GTOCP3 control box for you to use.
-By turning PE on from the keypad, you can take advantage of this PE curve the very first time you use your mount.
+By turning PE on from the keypad, PulseGuide, or through a client program with the Astro-Physics V2 ASCOM Driver, you can take advantage of this PE curve the very first time you use your mount.
 This PE curve should remain valid for several months as your gears "run in" and will probably suffice for many mount owners.
 Instructions for turning the PEM on in the keypad's "Tools" menu are found in the keypad manual.

-PEMPro v.2.x has been included with your 3600GTO, so you can actually produce an even more refined periodic error curve by using more worm cycles than we can do here at the factory.
-Although we can make no promises, we have heard numerous reports of sub-arc-second periodic error from experienced users running 6 or more worm cycles in PEMPro!
+The full version of PEMPro[TM] v.2.x has been included with your 3600GTO, so you can actually produce an even more refined periodic error curve by using more worm cycles than we can do here at the factory.
+Although we can make no promises, we have heard numerous reports of sub-arc-second periodic error from experienced users running 6 or more worm cycles in PEMPro[TM]!

-It is suggested that you save the existing curve to your computer before overwriting it in the control box with a new curve, just in case you do something wrong in your first attempt at a PEMPro run.
+It is suggested that you save the existing curve to your computer before overwriting it in the control box with a new curve, just in case you do something wrong in your first attempt at a PEMPro[TM] run.
 That way, you can re-load the old data back to your control box if needed.

-Lead-Free Electronics
+Lead-Free (RoHS compliant) Electronics

 Starting in 2006, we began phasing in lead-free electronics for all of our mounts.
 In the first phase, all GTO mounts (and other electronics) shipped to customers in the European Union were built with lead-free electronic components due to RoHS regulations that went into effect on July 1, 2006.
-Now, all of our electronics adhere to this safer and more environmentally responsible standard.
+As of mid 2007, all of our electronics adhere to this safer and more environmentally responsible standard.
 All functions and capabilities of the Servo System were maintained with the lead-free components.
 All 3600GTO mounts are shipped with lead-free electronics.